 We provided a simple way to verify the integrity of a regional message in the previous section.
-However, the two-directional approach requires a recipient to receive both RI_F and RI_B for a road section to verify the validity of a regional message.
-If a vehicle gets only one of them, it cannot accept the message as correct.
+However, the two-directional approach requires a recipient vehicle to receive both $RI_F$ and $RI_B$ for a road section to verify the validity of a regional message.
+If a vehicle gets only one of the messages, it cannot accept the message as correct.
 The message either remains suspicious or discarded.
 This could happen frequently if a road has sparsely distributed vehicles, such as in rural areas or during the late night.
 For these scenarios, we propose another technique called "time-based data verification" approach for reliable regional data forwarding.